Stephen A. Riga

 B.A., summa cum laude, Ball State University, 1994

-- Vice Chair, Indiana Benefits Conference
+- Chair, Indiana Benefits Conference

 - International Association of Privacy Professionals

 - American Bar Association (Taxation and Business Law Sections)